 There is no right or wrong way to react.
-Finding out more about the condition will give you a better understanding about how it may affect your child's life, as well as your own.
+Finding out more about the condition will give you a better understanding of how it may affect your child's life, as well as your own.

 It's important to remember you're not alone in your situation.
-Thousands of people in the UK have Down's syndrome, and there are many people who have experience in supporting and caring for people with the condition.
+Thousands of people in the UK have Down's syndrome, and there are many people who have experience of supporting and caring for people with the condition.

 Many parents find it reassuring to talk to other parents.
-The Down's Syndrome Association can put you in touch with another family who can share their experiences with you, offer you advice and talk through any fears or concerns you may have.
+The Down's Syndrome Association can put you in touch with another family who can share their experiences with you, offer you advice, and talk through any fears or concerns you may have.
 They can also provide information about all aspects of living with Down's syndrome.